joshuahigginson1/DevOps_Assessment_2/README.md

 2a.
 Install required Jenkins plugins for this project:
 - ChuckNorris
 - Warnings Next Generation (For Pylint Test Reporting)
-- Performance (For Junit Test Reporting)
+- JUnit (For Junit Test Reporting)

 2b.
 Add Jenkins user to sudoers.
 Changed permissions of script created on my local computer.